Listen to the Podcast

 You might be wondering why those things are worth anything?
 Well, you have to remember the basic concept of how people trade.

-When it comes to options, you have two things that you can actually do.
+When it comes to options, you have two things that you can do.
 What can you do with those options?
-You can actually buy them, or the other approach is, you can actually sell them.
+You can buy them, or the other approach is, you can sell them.
 Most people know about buying them.
 They have a difficulty understanding the selling side.

 If you’re looking to sell the options already, for many people, it gets confusing, so they look at just buying option contracts.
 This is where their focus lies.